odrodrig/odrspiceworks-example/docs/apis/environment.md

 (2) The app-unique identifier `user.user_auid` uniquely identifies the current user of Spiceworks using your app.
 This identifier is unique to your cloud app, and will be consistent for the Spiceworks user across multiple and/or different Spiceworks applications.

+(3) The placement is the location within the host application where your app is being activated.

 #### List users